vvs31415/rust-interop/book/src/c/calling-from-c.md

 The C ABI is the lingua franca of application binaries, and our only line of communication to the non-Rust world.
-All interop between Rust and other languages, is based on calling conventions from C.
+All interop between Rust and other languages is based on calling conventions from C.

 > **_NOTE:_** We have also added the `pub` keyword to our function.
 Although strictly
 > not necessary (C has no concept of private functions), it's good to be explicit about